 Click a question to display the answer.

-Apprenticeships are designed to enable an individual to progress within a business over a longer period of time whilst gaining nationally recognised qualifications.
+An apprenticeship is a career, not just a job.
+They combine working and learning and are designed to enable an individual to progress within a business over a longer period of time whilst gaining nationally recognised qualifications.
+Throughout the apprenticeship, most of the apprentice’s time will be spent in the workplace gaining real experience with an employer.

 How much does an Apprenticeship cost?